cloudevents/spec/discovery.md

 ##### id

 - Type: `String`
 - Description: A unique identifier for this Service.
-This value MUST be unique.
+This value MUST be unique within the authority.
 While other metadata about this Service MAY change, this value MUST NOT so that clients can use this attribute to know whether a Service returned by a query is the same Service returned by a previous query.

   Whether a change to a Service would result in changing of the Service's metadata (except `id`) and thus be just an update of an existing Service, or